Skip to main content

 IRA’s

 If you are age 70 ½ or older, you can make an IRA charitable rollover, or a direct tax-free transfer of funds, from your IRA payable directly to a qualified charity.
-This option is still available in 2024.
-It’s a fantastic use of your otherwise taxable IRA dollars.
+This option is still available in 2025, and is a fantastic use of your otherwise taxable IRA dollars.
+While IRA’s are a great way to contribute to the Jewish Federation’s Annual Campaign and to create an endowment or restricted fund, they cannot be used to contribute to a Donor-Advised Fund.

 Cash Gifts